John Roosevelt Boettiger: Career

 Boettiger served for 21 years as professor of human development at Hampshire College in Amherst, Massachusetts, of which he was founding faculty member.
 He created and was chairman of Hampshire's interdisciplinary Human Development Program.
 Leaving Hampshire to work with graduate students in clinical psychology, he was professor of psychology and dean of student affairs at the California School of Professional Psychology in San Francisco and Berkeley, California.
 From 2007 to 2010 he was professor in the Research Institute of Modum Bad Psychiatric Center in Vikersund, Norway.

 He is chairman of the board and president of the Christopher Reynolds Foundation, on whose board he has served for nearly 50 years.
 Trained as a political scientist at Columbia University before moving to a career in psychology, he taught at his alma mater Amherst College, was a consultant to and member of the Social Science Department of the RAND Corporation, and briefly served as a desk officer at the United States Department of State.
 He holds a Ph.D. in developmental and clinical psychology, for which his principal mentor was Erik H. Erikson of Harvard University.

 Earlier in his career, Boettiger wrote on educational and political themes, including two books on United States policy in Vietnam.
 He has an interest in the intersections of social history, memory, narrative, family dynamics, and life cycle human development, themes explored in his biography of his parents' lives and their family histories, A Love in Shadow, published by W.W.
 Norton in 1978.
 More recently he published a monograph, "A Resource for Healing and Renewal," about Modum Bad, a healing community, research center and psychiatric hospital in Vikersund, Norway.
 Since 2000, Boettiger has edited and written an online journal, "Reckonings: a Journal of Justice, Hope and History."
-He continues to edit research papers of clinicians and research psychologists at Modum Bad in Norway, and is a member of the Advisory Board of The Living New Deal in Berkeley, California.
+He continues to edit research papers of clinicians and research psychologists at Modum Bad in Norway, and is a member of the advisory board of The Living New Deal in Berkeley, California.

 Personal life

 Boettiger married first Deborah Ann Bentley (b.
 May 6, 1938) on August 20, 1960, in Syracuse, New York.
-They had two children: Adam John Boettiger (b.
-1966) and Sara de Noyelles Boettiger (b.
-1968).
+They had two children, a son and a daughter.
 He married secondly Janet Roslyn Adler (b.
 February 20, 1941) on July 21, 1971.
-They had two children: Joshua Adler Boettiger (b.
-1973) and Paul Woolf Adler Boettiger (b.
-1977).
+They had two sons.
 He married thirdly Nancy Smalley (b.
 April 3, 1941) in June 1989.
 All three of these marriages ended in divorce.

 He was married for a fourth time to Leigh McCullough, who before her death in 2012 was clinical professor of psychology at Harvard Medical School and Director of the Research Institute at Modum Bad Psychiatric Center in Vikersund, Norway.
 Boettiger also has eight grandchildren and two great-grandchildren.